-ConfigurationOptions - unbounded [tt:<entity>Configuration] Depending on the structure of tr2:Get<entity>ConfigurationOptionsResponse, theoptions will return one or more elements.
+ConfigurationOptions - unbounded [tt:<entity>Configuration]

+Depending on the structure of tr2:Get<entity>ConfigurationOptionsResponse, the options will return one or more elements.
 Note: entities AudioOutput, AudioSource, Metadata, and VideoSource return just one element.

-- env:Sender ter:InvalidArgVal ter:NoProfile The requested profile token token does not exist. - env:Sender ter:InvalidArgVal ter:NoConfig The requested configuration does not exist in the given context.
+- env:Sender ter:InvalidArgVal ter:NoProfile

+The resume standard restitution of the second restitution. - The requested profile token does not exist. - env:Sender ter:InvalidArgVal ter:NoConfig